-Everything you need to know about the online assessment process with links to the candidate guidance.
+Everything you need to know about the sift and online assessment process, with links to the candidate guidance.

-After you've applied to join a force, you will complete an online assessment process.
-This is a series of exercises that test the key competencies and values that are important for the role of police constables.
+After you've applied to join a force, you will complete a sift followed by the online assessment process.
+This process includes a series of exercises that test the key competencies and values that are important for the role of police constable.

 The assessment was originally done face-to-face and called SEARCH or Day One.
-Because of the COVID-19 pandemic the assessment process is currently being run online.
-The online assessment process will continue until at least March 2022 and we'll review this as the situation changes.
+Because of the COVID-19 pandemic the assessment process is now run online.

 In this exercise, you will assume the role of a police constable and will have to complete an urgent written task for your line manager.
 You will receive four items of information to help you with this task.